 Media Democratization: From Critique to Transformation CMNS 437 (4)

 An advanced seminar on the normative debates, social bases, and strategic potential for media democratization in the context of economically developed liberal democracies like Canada and the United States.
 This course complements other courses which critically examine state communication policies and the political economy and allegedly ideological character of corporate media.
 Here, we focus on campaigns and movements in civil society to define and build alternative communicative forms based on equality, democratic participation and/or human rights.
-Prerequisite: 75 units, including CMNS 235, 240 or 331.
+Prerequisite: 75 units, including CMNS 235, 240 or 331, with a minimum grade of C-.
 Students with credit for CMNS 428 or 487 under the same title may not take this course for further credit.